What is GAAP?

-APB then started issuing opinions on accounting topics, the accountants could follow which later could then be imposed on the publically traded companies.
-Later in 1973, APB gave away it the FASB (Financial Accounting Standard Board).
-Since then FASB is the major policy-making body.
+APB then started issuing opinions on accounting topics, which the accountants could follow, which could later be imposed on the publically traded companies.
+Later in 1973, APB gave away the FASB (Financial Accounting Standard Board).
+Since then, FASB has been the major policy-making body.

 Features of GAAP

-Generally Accepted Accounting Principles need to be relevant to the ones who use it.
-It needs to provide required, useful and meaningful information to the users as well as to the readers.
-All the necessary information should be presented and nothing should be over or understated as it will lead to misinterpretation of the information.
-Also if the readers don’t understand the information, such principles will have no acceptance and hence, it is of no use also.
+Generally Accepted Accounting Principles need to be relevant to the ones who use them.
+It needs to provide required, useful, and meaningful information to the users and the readers.
+All the necessary information should be presented, and nothing should be over or understated as it will lead to misinterpretation of the information.
+Also, if the readers don’t understand the information, such principles will have no acceptance, and hence, it is of no use also.

 Objectivity / Reliability

-Generally Accepted Accounting Principle should be one which is objective in nature and not influenced by a person.
+Generally Accepted Accounting Principle should be one that is objective in nature and not influenced by a person.
 It should not be personally biased as that will decrease its utility and should be error-free.
 Also, the information stated therein must be verifiable.
-A Generally Accepted Accounting Principle is one which is completely based on facts and figures.
+A Generally Accepted Accounting Principle is one that is entirely based on facts and figures.

 Readers should understand the information present in the financial statements and reports properly.
-This is the reason why the financial statements are accompanied with the annexures.
-Annexures (Notes) are the attachments at the end of the financial statements which gives a clarity of a particular fact/figure.
+This is the reason why annexures accompany the financial statements.
+Annexures (Notes) are the attachments at the end of the financial statements, which give clarity to a particular fact/figure.

 The financial statements should be comparable from one year to another.
 Generally, everyone prefers printing the past year’s financial statements with the present year’s.
 It should also be comparative with that of the other countries.